 - Blink duration

 - Pupil diameter

-In many cases, you can also invest in a multipurpose package that also collects biometric data like heart rate and galvanic skin response, also called GSR.
+In many cases, you can also invest in a multipurpose eye tracker package that collects biometric data like heart rate and galvanic skin response, also called GSR.

 How It Works

-The key piece of equipment you’ll need is an eye tracker, which can be mounted on a computer monitor or laptop, or in some cases, mounted on the user’s head.
-The system uses a light source – typically infrared light for accuracy – which is directed toward the user’s eyes.
+The key piece of equipment you’ll need is an eye tracker, which can be mounted on a computer monitor or laptop and, in some cases, mounted on the user’s head.
+The system uses a light source — typically infrared light for accuracy — directed toward the user’s eyes.
 A camera tracks the reflection of light and the movement of visible features of the eye, such as the pupil.

 What You Can Learn

-An eye tracker can record a lot of data, including:
+An eye tracker’s biometric technology can record a lot of data, including:

 - Where a user looks